Login or Register to make a submission.

 • The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

-Acta Mongolica is a peer-reviewed, open access, interdisciplinary journal published by the Institute for Mongolian Studies, National University of Mongolia with emphasis on the Mongolian Studies in the social sciences and humanities including field of linguistics, culture, religion, anthropology and archaeology, socio-political study, economics and international studies.
-It accepts either APA style or free format submission with the following requirements.
+Acta Mongolica is a peer-reviewed, open-access, interdisciplinary journal published by the Institute for Mongolian Studies, National University of Mongolia, with an emphasis on Mongolian Studies in the social sciences and humanities, including the fields of linguistics, culture, religion, anthropology, archaeology, socio-political studies, economics and international studies.
+It accepts either APA style or submissions that meet the following requirements.

 Submission Requirements